mqtt-tools/mqttwarn/README.md

 - the 'fallback' column, as noted below
   - #TODO: how is this different from 'payload'?

-To be clear, there is no other way to configure the plugin to use different column names.
+To be clear, there is no other way to configure this particular plugin to use different column names.
 If you need such a capability (e.g. you want to a column called "receivedAt" to be filled with the timestamp) then you can use an `alldata` function to transform the incoming message into a JSON document with the desired node names.
+Or you can try the [mysql_remap plugin](#mysql_remap) plugin, below.

 #### Setup